AmarBego/Dashboard-Finance/README.md

 ![Light Mode](./light-mode.png) ![Dark Mode](./dark-mode.png)

+## Customization

+Feel free to modify any part of this application to suit your needs.
+Some ideas:

+- Add new API endpoints for additional features
+- Integrate with different databases or services
+- Implement more advanced authentication methods
+- Add data analysis or reporting features

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

 ## License

-This project is licensed under the MIT License.
+This project is open-source and available under the MIT License.
 See the [LICENSE](./LICENSE) file for details.